Tuesday, September 23, 2014

 Always and Forever: Chicago Fire "Always" review

 When we last saw the gang from House 51, they had thrown a wedding for their Captain, and as soon as the party was underway, a call about a fire in a warehouse building.
 That's where everyone went in except for the Captain.
+There is a problem.
+Quietness sets in, and suddenly, the top building explodes.
+Boden yells for Casey and Severide to respond, but nothing happens, and everything goes dark until Tuesday night when we find out who will live and who will die.

 The premiere of Season Three of the hit NBC series "Chicago Fire" picked up where we left off.
-Severide wakes up from the mess and ensures that everyone on his and Casey's teams is all right.
+Severide wakes up from the mess and ensures everyone on his and Casey's teams is all right.

 They searched for them and came to an emotional Dawson performing CPR on an unresponsive Shay Severide.
 Casey tried to help Dawson, but he didn't want to stop.
 They try to do as much as they can, but no response.
 Leslie Shay has died.